Jeepers does it suck.

 The key to solving this one comes down to proper planning.
 Often what leads to these cramming study sessions is poor planning and not enough time allocated for studying.
 You and your child should start planning a study schedule in the first week or two of each term.
 I know it sounds early, but when exam time comes around and your child is well prepared and stress-free, it’ll be so worth it.

 We have a fantastic article on creating the ultimate studying plan.
 Check it out here.

 However, if you are currently in a pinch for time because your child has left their studying too late, don’t stress!

 Try breaking up their study sessions into small chunks with little breaks in-between.
 Your child can study for 20 to 25 minutes, then take a 5 to 10 minute break, then study for another 20 to 25 minutes, then take another 5 to 10 minute break, and so on.

 Never underestimate the power of rest and small breaks in-between study sessions.

 3. The flip-flop

-Does your child flip and flop between subjects while they are studying, because this week they are writing Maths, and Afrikaans, and English.
+Does your child flip and flop between subjects while they are studying, because this week they are writing Maths and Afrikaans and English.
 It’s 25 minutes here, 15 minutes there, 10 minutes over there.
 It’s just a mess.

-As humans, we like to think that we are good at multi-tasking, but it turns out that we really aren’t.
+We like to think that we are good at multi-tasking, but it turns out that we really aren’t.